Last updated on April 18th, 2025 at 12:21 pm

 Understanding these nuances is vital for optimizing keyword selection.

-The Role of Keywords in Indexing and Archiving
+The Role of Keyword Numbers in Indexing and Archiving

-Keywords directly influence how research papers are indexed and archived in digital databases.
+The number of keywords directly influences how research papers are indexed and archived in digital databases.
 The effectiveness of these keywords determines how often a paper is retrieved and cited.

-Search algorithms prioritize papers that align closely with the search terms used, impacting the paper’s visibility and citation metrics.
+Search algorithms prioritize papers that align closely with the number of search terms used, impacting the paper’s visibility and citation metrics.

 Keyword Relevance and Selection Criteria

-Choosing keywords for an abstract is an art that requires a clear understanding of the study’s core concepts.
+Choosing keywords for an abstract and their number is an art that requires a clear understanding of the study’s core concepts.
 Keywords should be prioritized based on their ability to reflect the primary themes and findings of the research.

-Ambiguous or overly general terms should be avoided to prevent misclassification and confusion.
+Ambiguous or overly general terms and too many keywords should be avoided to prevent misclassification and confusion.

 This approach ensures that the research captures a broader spectrum of potential search queries.